skolmer/i18n-tag-schema/README.md

     -f, --filter <regex>  a regular expression to filter source files. defaults to \.jsx?
     -g, --groups          group translations by module filenames -v, --validate        use to validate a translation file. path has to be a JSON file. requires --schema <path>
-    -e, --export <path>   export all translation keys FROM a JavaScript file.
+    -e, --export <path>   export all translation keys FROM a JavaScript file or directory.
     -t, --target <path>   export all translation keys TO a JSON file. requires --export <path>.
                           If --target is not set, JSON will be printed to the output.
 ```